-Is your house looking a little sparse or do you just need new furniture on a budget?
+Is your house looking a little sparse or do you need new furniture on a budget for your new place?
 While we still haven’t figured out how to get brand new furniture for a couple bucks, we’ve got great ideas on how to get new-to-you furniture and upcycle things you might already have.

 Check on social media.